nealey/homepage/content/blog/2022/10-28-CLRG-Results-Analysis/_index.md

 Unless there are some *major* changes made, we're still going to have corruption in CLRG.
-(Spoiler alert: there will not me major changes made.)
+(Spoiler alert: there will not be major changes made.)
 That's just the world you're in with CLRG, and most other subjectively-judged competitive events.